-Ironically, Teddy Cruz’s DIY and open-source approach to the housing crises was inspired by the very same favelas and shanty towns that mega cities like Rio di Janeiro, Johannesburg, and Tijuana want to replace.
+Ironically, Teddy Cruz’s DIY and open-source approach to the housing crisis was inspired by the very same favelas and shanty towns that mega cities like Rio di Janeiro, Johannesburg, and Tijuana want to replace.
 A shack in a Rio favela grows over time.
 This makes them relatively cheap to build.
-As a family’s financial situation improves or they add rooms.
+As a family’s financial situation improves.
 This incremental approach is the economic model that Cruz adopts for public housing.
 The amount of money needed up front for this type of housing typology is dramatically less expensive than the typical social housing development.

 Teddy Cruz Architects

 Teddy Cruz’s project, Manufactured Sites addresses the shanty towns of Tijuana, Mexico, a city that is in dire need for safe, clean, affordable housing.
 Cruz noticed that residents of Tijuana’s shanty towns were crossing the border to San Diego and bringing back salvaged building materials and even complete houses scheduled for demolition.
 Back in Tijuana these houses are often rebuilt haphazardly on columns over muddy hillsides.
 The result is housing that is structurally unsafe and lacking critical infrastructure.